 Mary Long was the daughter of Simon Long or Longe of the Isle of Wight and Alice Huglett.
-She married Thomas Locke or Lok (February 8, 1514-November 9, 1556) and by him had six children: William, Rowland, Matthew (c.1553-1599), John, Mary, and Anne.
-Her sister-in-law, Rose Hickman, chided Mary for keeping her husband in England after he was arrested for heresy and thus contributing to his death.
-Sometime between 1556 and 1558, Mary wed Dr. George Owen, one of the royal physicians (c.1499-October 18, 1558).
+She married Thomas Locke or Lok (February 8, 1514-November 9, 1556).
+Their children were William, Rowland, Matthew (c.1553-1599), John, Mary, and Anne.
+After her husband was arrested for heresy, her sister-in-law, Rose Hickman, blamed Mary for his death because she had kept him in England.
+By 1558, Mary married Dr. George Owen, one of the royal physicians (c.1499-October 18, 1558).
 Mary Owen may have been the Mrs. Owen living at Cumnor Place at the time of Amy Robsart’s death.
-She was a widow by that time, and her stepson owned the property.
-Some accounts say that it was William Owen’s wife who was living there, although authorities disagree on that wife’s identity.
+She was a widow by then, and her stepson owned the property.
+Some accounts say that it was William Owen’s wife who was living there, although they disagree on her identity.
 The DNB gives her name as Anne Rawley.
 Other sources say that William married Ursula Fettiplace in 1558.
-At some point after 1558, Mary Long Locke Owen took a third husband, Sir William Allen, who was Lord Mayor of London in 1572/3.
+At some point after 1558, Mary Long Locke Owen married Sir William Allen, who was Lord Mayor of London in 1572/3.
 Her son Matthew married his daughter Margaret (1560-August 25, 1624) on July 15, 1577.

 see MARGARET CLEEFE